gleam-wisp/wisp/examples/5-using-a-database/README.md

-# Wisp Example: Working with JSON
+# Wisp Example: Using A Database

 ```sh
 gleam run   # Run the server